manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 Whenever a component updates, whether that is due to state change within the component or because it receives new props from the outside, `shouldComponentUpdate()` is called.
 But beware: there is a difference depending on whether the props or the state changed: if a component receives new props from the outside, `getDerivedStateFromProps()` is called shortly beforehand.

 The `shouldComponentUpdate()` method enables us to inform if a costly re-render is actually necessary.
-The method receives the **next props** and the **next state** as a parameter and can determine based on those whether a re-render should take place.
+The method receives the **next props** and the **next state** as a parameter and can determine, based on those, whether a re-render should take place.
 The method either has to return `true` to trigger the re-render or `false` which will prohibit the calls of `componentDidUpdate()`, `getSnapshotBeforeUpdate()` as well as `render()`.

 In many more complex applications, the update cycle is only triggered because a change has happened somewhere in the parent component which however is irrelevant for the child components.
 In these cases, `shouldComponentUpdate()` can be helpful as to optimize the rendering performance by preventing further re-renders.

-If we were to return `false` from our `ParentComponent`'s `shouldComponent()` method, our logging output would be much shorter.
+If we were to return `false` from our `ParentComponent`'s `shouldComponentUpdate()` method, our logging output would be much shorter.
 Lines 14-18 would simply be missing.
 The component itself would not re-render, the `render()` method would not be called and the `ChildComponent` would also not re-render as well as update itself.

 However, in our code example `true` is returned which in turn calls the `render()` method of the `ParentComponent`.
 This triggers another re-render of the `ChildComponent` which receives new props which mirror the `ParentComponent` updated state.
 And just like that we find ourselves in the update cycle of the `ChildComponent`.

-Similar as already happened in the mount cycle, `getDerivedStateFromProps()` derives a new state based on the new props.
+Similar to what has already happened in the mount cycle, `getDerivedStateFromProps()` derives a new state based on the new props.
 Afterwards `shouldComponentUpdate()` is called.
 This is where we can check whether the component's relevant props have actually changed and if they did not, we could prohibit the re-render by returning `false` from `shouldComponentUpdate()`.
 If we did not do that, the obligatory call of the `render()` method would follow.
 Let's look at the next **lifecycle method** that would occur next in our component lifecycle.

 #### `getSnapshotBeforeUpdate(prevProps, prevState)`